csavage-mdsol/moya/README.md

 # CrichtonTestService

 Crichton Test Service is a gem intended to show basic API functionality for a Rails project using the [Crichton](https://github.com/mdsol/crichton) Gem as its API dispatcher.
-It allows for testing Hypermedia Clients, Hypermedia Formats, and Ad-Hoc testing.
+It helps support automated and ad-hoc testing of hypermedia-related gems.

 ## API Objects
 The API contains a resource called "DRDs" which is a collection of "DRD" objects.
 DRD stands for Diagnostic and Repair Drone.
 These objects support basic CRUD operations.
-Included is "leviathon" links, which represents linking to outside resources.
+Included is "leviathan" links, which represents linking to outside resources.
 Currently these are fake links, however a future iteration will spin up a second service which serves these resources as well.

 ## Installation